Climate change in Maryland: Temperature

 The Maryland Department of the Environment has observed that temperatures in Maryland have "generally remained above the 1901–1960 average over the last 30 years, with warming more pronounced during the winter and spring seasons and statistically significant warming trends for each season".
 "Temperatures in Maryland have risen about 2.5 F-change since the beginning of the 20th century and temperatures in this century have been warmer than in any other period".

 Climate models enable scientists to use mathematics and physics to create a virtual replica of Earth's climate.
 They also assist with making predictions about how future weather and climate events may be impacted by the greenhouse gasses in our atmosphere.
 According to a climate model created by the Maryland Commission on Climate Change under a scenario of low fossil fuel emissions, Maryland would experience an increase of 4.8 F-change in summers and 4 F-change in winter, while higher emissions would lead to warming of nearly 9 F-change in summer and 7 F-change in winter.
 West Maryland would experience greater summertime warming while areas on the lower Eastern Shore would experience less because of the moderating influence of the ocean.
-NASA projects that, by mid-century, Maryland will experience more than 60 additional days peer year above 90 F compared to the end of last century under continued increases in emissions.
+NASA projects that, by mid-century, Maryland will experience more than 60 additional days per year above 90 F compared to the end of last century under continued increases in emissions.

 Climate models project an increase in annual droughts, from about 15 days on average at present to 17 days for the higher emissions scenario and a smaller increase under the lower emissions scenario.
 Furthermore, a month-long drought can be expected to occur every 40 years and may increase to every 8 years in 2100 under the higher emissions scenario.
 At the same time, average annual precipitation is projected to increase over the next century, particularly during winter and spring, potentially making flooding events in urban areas more frequent and expanding flood hazard areas.
 "Rising temperatures will melt snow earlier in spring and increase evaporation, and thereby dry the soil during summer and fall.
 As a result, changing the climate is likely to intensify flooding during winter and spring, and drought during summer and fall".